SSWConsulting/SSW.Rules.Content/rules/change-link-sharing-default-behaviour/rule.md

    ![Figure: Select people with existing access](defaultsharinglinktype2.png)

 3. Repeat for each site

-## Method 2 - Automatically via PowerShell
+## Method 2 - Programmatically via PNP.PowerShell

-1. Run the following script to change this default for all sites in your SharePoint Hub-Site - This could be extended to include all sites in your tenant if required.
+1. Run the following script to change this default for all sites associated to your SharePoint Hub-Site - This could be extended to include all sites in your tenant if required.

 ```
 #Variables